spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/merchandising/discount/creating-vouchers.md

 All columns with headers having arrows in the DISCOUNT LIST table are sortable.

 **Actions column**
-All the discount management options that you can invoke from the _Actions_ column are described in the following table.
+All the discount management options you can invoke from the _Actions_ column are described in the following table.

 | ACTION |DESCRIPTION  |
 | --- | --- |